 We’re the ones who take the learner seriously and ensure that things are explained clearly, that the experience is engaging, that tests are fair, and so on.
 Advocating for learners is a purposeful and motivating mission.

-Instructional Design is a selfless job in many ways, because it’s not about you, it’s about them—the learners.
-Your course has the potential to help another person become more competent at work, at life or at school.
+Instructional Design is a selfless job because it’s not about you, it’s about them—the learners.
+Your course has the potential to help another person become more competent at work, life or school.
+This has a ripple effect.

-I’ve created courses that taught people how to save lives, to cooperate as a team, to operate heavy equipment safely, and to use software (though the audience was not computer literate).
+I’ve created courses that taught people how to save lives, to cooperate as a team, to operate heavy equipment safely, and to use software.
 I’m sure you’ve created life changing learning experiences too or will some day.
 This is fulfilling work and that’s motivating.

 Everything under the sun can be fascinating if you see it from the right perspective.
 Look at the content from both a bird’s eye view as well as from a detailed view.
 Let your mind expand as you immerse yourself in it and explore connections and relationships.
 It’s bound to become more intriguing as you work your way through the material with wonder and curiosity.